SteveBarnett/PixelUp-Perf-talk/deck.md

 ![](img/bongani.jpg)

+^ No computer, so it's gonna be on her phone.
-^ What's that going to cost her?
+What's that going to cost her?

 ---